diyseed/diyseed.core/README.md

 3. Attach stencil on the metal card (use glue or tape) and punch a dent by center punch tool over the paper.

 That's it, backup is complete.
 In the end, you can remove the stencil and destroy it.
-Seed backup without stencil is readable "just by sight" (but do not rely on that - if you have a photo of a card, for example, you can read it just with a little work).
+Seed backup without stencil is not readable "just by sight" (but do not rely on that - if you have a photo of a card, for example, you can read it just with a little work).

 In the picture below, you can see how to store seed with leading words **bike**, **acid**, **key**, **satoshi** and how does it look like after you will remove the stencil.